astarr97/ConvDist/README.txt

+IMPORTANT: You should not have a species appear more than once as the primary related or outgroup species in a particular set of species you want to compare.
+For example, for the horse + rhino clade and cetaceans, you could reasonably have Tragulus_javanicus be the primary outgroup.
+However, when you reach step(4) you will need to repull variants and Tragulus_javanicus will appear twice in the command for halSNPs.  halSNPs removes duplicate species, so this well then cause problems in remHead_callConvDiv.py and you would need to modify remHead_callConvDiv.py to add the second Tragulus_javanicus (I had to do this repeatedly).
+Instead, it is much easier to just make Bos_taurus the primary outgroup for cetaceans and keep Tragulus_javanicus as the primary outgroup for  the horse + rhino clade.
+This will result in nearly identical output.

+IMPORTANT:

+IMPORTANT: You will need to modify remHead_callConvDiv.py to not remove the thing after the first "." from the scaffold name for Nycticebus_pygmaeus due to it having a weird scaffold naming scheme.

+ComputingPhyloP and ComputingVariants just contains repeats of code in the main ConvDist folder to help with clarity.

 All code is written in python, it also requires cactus and phast.

 This folder contains the pipeline to do various tests for convergent evolution, as well as decelerated evolution/positive selection for specific clades.